saradindusengupta/dataperf-vision-selection/README.md

 mlcube run --task=download,evaluate -Pdocker.build_strategy=always
 ```

-# Guidelines (alpha version)
+# Guidelines (beta version)

-For the alpha version of this benchmark we will only support submissions and offline evaluation for the open division.
+For the beta version of this benchmark we will support offline and online evaluation for the open division.

 ## Open Division: Creating a submission